Guide

 How to read a tender notice and identify the type

-Tender notices look different on each portal, but they all contain the same core information.
+Tender notices look different on each portal, but they usually contain similar core information.
 Here is what to look for.

 On AusTender (federal)